Smelbye/BachelorProject/README.md

 cd bachelorproject
 \

-2. Start the Sawtooth and Ethereum networks:
+2. Start the custom Docker containers with Sawtooth and Ethereum networks using the following command:

 \bash
-ethereum-sawtooth.yml up
+  docker compose -f ethereum-sawtooth.yml up
-\
+/

 3. Install the JavaScript dependencies: